gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 When the page is returned, the `email` variable is set if the user is

-authorized, so they&#8217;ll see the email address if they&#8217;ve authenticated, and
+authorized, so they'll see the email address if they've authenticated, and

 a login button otherwise.
 The `render_login_button` has handled entirely